 If you are looking at obtaining a home loan, then you’ve probably encountered the acronym LVR and wondered what this stands for and how it applies to you.
 Don’t worry you’re not alone.
 Many home buyers have been or are in the same situation as you.
 So, for those of you who don’t know, LVR refers to Loan to Value Ratio’.
+If you’re looking for an LVR calculator, read through below to learn how it works.

 What Does LVR Mean?